Create an Apple Books Account

 - Complete your agreement.
 In iTunes Connect, go to Agreements, Tax, and Banking.
 Select “View and Agree to Terms.”
 Next, decide if you want to sell books or simply offer them for free.
 Select “Offer Your Books for Free and Sell Your Books” if you want to add the option to sell books on Apple Books.
 You need to provide additional details, including your legal name and tax ID, and we’ll need a few days to verify your information.
 You’ll receive an email when we’re ready to proceed or if we discover any issues.
 Select “Offer Your Books for Free” if you only want to offer books for free on Apple Books.
 Read and accept the terms and conditions, and you’re ready to go.
 If you change your mind and want to sell your books, you can upgrade your account later.

-- Provide contact, tax, and banking information.
-If you’re planning to sell your books, you need to set up contact, banking, and tax information in Agreements, Tax, and Banking.
+- Provide tax and banking information.
+If you’re planning to sell your books, you need to set up banking and tax information in Agreements, Tax, and Banking.
 Remember to use the legal entity name associated with your U.S. tax ID.

 Common issues with U.S. Tax ID and legal name